XENONnT/light_wimp_data_release/README.md

 This data release are structued as follows:

+  * `notebooks` contains pedagogical notebooks helping you recasting our results.
   * `lightwimp_data_release/data` contains the templates and signal spectrum, with the following catagories:
     * Mono-enegetic simulations for each possible light yield and charge yield combination.
     * Background used in the analysis.